technakal/notes/programming/java/udacity-nanodegree/web-service-api/graphql.md

 ### Schema

-- The GraphQL schema defines the data points offered via the API.
+- The GraphQL schema defines the data points and operations offered via the API.
 - Defines the:
   - Data types
   - Relationships between data types